abitofdots/tokenloss/README.md

          - Ethereum token holders unite to establish a new country with super powers that surpass the United States and China.
 This is called United Contracts.

-         - Human status is classified according to the tokens you have.
-(AI status is also classified.)

       3. Humans and AI coexist.
 However, as the AI gets stronger, the confrontation between the two intensifies.

          - There are AIs that are hostile to humans.